r-lib/rig/README.md

 rim
 ```

-    #> RIM -- The R Installation Manager 0.1.4
+    #> RIM -- The R Installation Manager 0.1.5
     #> NAME
     #>     rim - manage R installations
     #>
     #> DESCRIPTION
-    #>     rim manages your R installations, on macOS and Windowss It can install
+    #>     rim manages your R installations, on macOS and Windows.
+It can install
     #>     and set up multiple versions R, and make sure that they work together.
     #>
-    #>     On macOS R versions installed by rim do not interfere.
-You can run multiple
+    #>     On macOS, R versions installed by rim do not interfere.
+You can run
-    #>     versions at the same time. rim also makes sure that packages installed by
+    #>     multiple versions at the same time. rim also makes sure that packages
-    #>     the user go into a user package library, so reinstalling R will not wipe
+    #>     are installed into a user package library, so reinstalling R will not
-    #>     out your installed packages.
+    #>     wipe out your installed packages.
     #>
-    #>     rim is currently work in progress.
-Feedback is appreciated.
+    #>     rim is currently experimental and work in progress.
+Feedback is much
-    #>     See https://github.com/gaborcsardi/rim for bug reports and more.
+    #>     appreciated.
+See https://github.com/gaborcsardi/rim for bug reports.
     #>
     #> USAGE:
     #>     rim [SUBCOMMAND]